jlevine22/blog/articles/20161020 A Knight's Tale- From Couchlandrian to Knight of Sufferlandria.md

-## A Knight's Tale: From Coudhlandrian to Knight of Sufferlandria

 ---
+published: October 20th, 2016
 tags:
 - fitness
 - biking
 ---

+## A Knight's Tale: From Coudhlandrian to Knight of Sufferlandria

 <!-- preview -->
 <!--